Deadly Games (1989 film): Reception

-René Manzor and Deadly Games won Best Director and Best Film, respectively, at the 1990 Fantafestival.
+René Manzor won Best Director and Best Film at the 1990 Fantafestival.

-Virgile Dumez of aVoir-aLire commended the film's cast and direction while noting that, "despite some clumsiness, it remains one of the best representatives of what French cinema can offer when it dares to leave its comfort zone."
 John Squires of Bloody Disgusting gave Deadly Games a glowingly positive review, heaping praise on its setting, cinematography, the relationships between its characters, and its sinister villain before concluding, "Deadly Games doesn't shy away from going to nightmarish places, but it's also got that holiday warmth you just love to see in Christmas movies."
-Fellow Bloody Disgusting reviewer Meagan Navarro also enjoyed the film, writing, "One creepy Santa, some surprising peril for its young lead, and a heavy lean into the holiday setting makes for an unexpected new holiday favorite."
+In a review written for Dread Central, Tyler Doupe opined that while the film was "far-fetched in almost every way imaginable" it was still "an awful lot of fun" and "the kind of movie that wants you to turn off your brain and enjoy."
+Angel Melanson of Fangoria was complimentary towards the film, writing, "if this isn't already in your top three holiday horror rotation, get on it" and further stating, "Paying homage to American action movies of the '80s, with clever gadgets, a truly horrifying killer Santa, and booby traps (pre-dating Christmas classic Home Alone), whatever your chosen title is for this one, it's a guaranteed good time."

-The "crazy and out-there" film was awarded a score of 6/10 by Jason Adams of JoBlo.com, who complimented its action set-pieces and its realistic child protagonist, writing, "Thomas may be a badass Rambo Jr. with some of the tricks up his sleeve, but the movie never lets you forget that he's also a child suffering real injuries and crying for his mom.
+The "crazy and out-there" film was awarded a score of 6/10 by Jason Adams of JoBlo.com, who commended its action set-pieces and its realistic child protagonist, writing, "Thomas may be a badass Rambo Jr. with some of the tricks up his sleeve, but the movie never lets you forget that he's also a child suffering real injuries and crying for his mom.
 It's a brutal but unique spin to this kind of horror flick, one that you can't believe the filmmakers actually went for."
-Peter Martin of Screen Anarchy offered high praise to Deadly Games, writing, "I was utterly bowled over with happiness.
+Peter Martin of ScreenAnarchy offered high praise to Deadly Games, writing, "I was utterly bowled over with happiness.
 Sure, it's your standard clever kid vs Santa Claus home invasion tale (?!), made before Home Alone, but it's exceptionally smart, funny and kinda fiendish too.
 It's a great family action movie for families who hate the holidays."
 Rafael Motamayor of Polygon commended the "slasher horror" film's "emotional stakes" and how it "fluctuates between whimsy children's humor and horror, using the kid-friendly first half to lure you into the horrors to come."